hi-orbit/supersearch/README.md

 *	**Responsive design** - Designed to adapt seamlessly to all screen sizes.
 *	**Display relevent categories** - SuperSearch shows a list of categories relevant to your search results.
 *	**No site slowdown, no matter how large** - Use SuperSearch without the worry of site slowdown, even on the most expansive websites or large product catalogues.
+*	**AI Powered Search (coming soon)** - Connect to OpenAI to allow your users to seach using human readable queries such as: show me products for a beach holiday in Italy.

 #### Why You Need An Improved WordPress Search ####